KomodoPlatform/dPoW/doc/bible.md

 ### Mine Komodo blocks with your NN pubkey:

 In the event a NN opts to hunt, as above, that NN must find some way to contribute block production to the network similar to the result of "traditional NN mining".
-This contribution shall be no less than 75% of the blocks produced by the region's leading block producing NN and in any event not below 15 blocks per day on average over the course of a week.
+This contribution shall be no less than 75% of the blocks produced by the region's leading block producing NN and in any event not below 15 blocks per day on average over the course of a calender month.
 The contribution may be through means of only hunting part time, employing "external" hashrate full-time, or some combination of the two.
 This contribution shall <b>not</b> include mining several blocks in a short time with "external" hashrate and then abandoning the chain for a time, such an action does not produce a "similar result".

 ### NN gurus: